lvoxx/LSPotato/README.md

 Flow:

 1. User clicks **Get**
-2. The system downloads `registry.yaml` and `registry.ls.yaml`
+2. Metadata files are downloaded
-3. The system fetches the corresponding release ZIP
+3. The release ZIP is fetched
-4. Files are extracted into the `registry/` folder
+4. Files are extracted into the `registry/` directory
 5. The addon links the `"Main"` object from `World-Builder.blend`
 6. UI displays: